MinerEU/scripta_a2/README.md

 # MinerEU modified version dedicatd for [MinerEU.com](https://MinerEU.com) & [JustAsic.com](https://justasic.com)

+Note: you can use a brand new SDcard or any RaspberryPi Card. you can install the application before your A2 arrives and simply swap the SD card on A2
 ## For technical readers, steps to install:

 ### 1. ssh to your A2 device.